Costa Rica Medical Tourism

 No other country in the world offers such a unique combination of critical factors a patient must consider before selecting a medical travel destination.
 In addition to its political stability, quality of life, low cost, and reputation as a world class tourist destination, Consider the following;

-Quality Medical Care: To begin with, many measurable health care standards in Costa Rica actually surpass standards in countries considered First World, including the United States.
-This is not a criticism of other healthcare systems around the world, it only goes to show the commitment to quality of care that is offered in Costa Rica.
+To begin with, many measurable health care standards in Costa Rica actually surpass standards in countries considered First World, including the United States.
+This is not a criticism of other healthcare systems around the world, it only goes to show the commitment to quality of care that Costa Rica medical tourism has to offer.